Our society is collapsing

 I do my best to read and respond.
 All the signs told me to return to the wilderness, to the forest where I belong.
 I changed my game, put it online, got out of the Bay Area and into the wilderness.
 I listened to my ancestors who survived the plague.
 Now, perhaps something like the Kogi, I observe and participate with our world through the forest that surrounds me.

 You can witness the stark evidence of my former neglect to take the stewardship of this forest seriously nearly anywhere you look out here.
-I itch all over due to the fact that poison oak has done its level best to take over the entire environment here.
-Sixty, seventy, eighty foot long ropy coils of poison oak have invaded nearly every outcropping of rock, climbing into and up the trees, parasitizing, doing their best to take the forest and all of its resources for themselves.
+I itch all over due to the fact that poison oak has done its level best to take over my entire sylvan environment.
+Sixty, seventy, eighty foot long ropy coils of poison oak as thick as bull's cocks have invaded nearly every outcropping of rock, climbing into and up the trees, parasitizing, doing their best to take the forest and all of its resources for themselves.
 Their children are everywhere.

 The poison oak is my fiery aspiration to achieve.
 It has done so at the expense of nearly everything else in my life.
 It teaches me how my excessive liberality, in the name of freedom, became permissive of things that I knew were wrong.
 In my allowingness I became a mute, impotent and passive observer of the world, and this invited the parasites to take over.
 I invited them with my neglect, with my passivity, by focusing on doing my thing, my plan, rather than what needed to be done in the moment.